Texas Contractors Insurance

 - Worker’s Compensation

-In order to prove that you’ve got the appropriate types of insurance, you’ll need a certificate of insurance or COI.
+In order to prove that you have the appropriate types of insurance, you’ll need a certificate of insurance or COI.
 Contractors and subcontractors that can show this certificate to potential clients are more likely to win a bid than those that don’t have one.
-A COI shows the policyholder’s name, type of coverage, policy limits which are often 1M or 2M, effective date, and any other relevant information.
+A COI shows the policyholder’s name, type of coverage, policy limits which are often 1M or 2M, effective date, insurance company and insurance agents contact information.

-Each type of insurance covers specific situations, so most contractors hold multiple types of coverage.
+Each type of insurance covers specific situations, so most contractors obtain multiple types of coverage to ensure proper protection from unforeseen losses.
 There are 7 main ones that are worth having if you want to ensure that you and your business are covered for anything that can pop up.